2020PB/police-brutality/reports/New York.md

 ### NYPD rams protesters | May 31st

 A NYPD squad car is driven into civilians, ramming them out of its path.

+pb-id: ny-newyorkcity-10

 **Links**

 * https://twitter.com/pgarapon/status/1266885414016688134
 * https://twitter.com/mkultranews/status/1266893237450498048

 ### Police assault protesters | May 31st

 Police officers are seen beating and assaulting men and women for standing around peacefully.

+pb-id: ny-newyorkcity-11

 **Links**